ginhanlabs/toyInvAng/README.md

 # ToyInvAng

 The challenge is to use Angular.
-Selected clarity - clarity.design as the UI framework
+Selected primeNG as the UI framework

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.